Ex-Monte Paschi chiefs deny hiding Nomura derivatives trade

-SIENA (Reuters) - Former top managers at Banca Monte dei Paschi di Siena (BMPS.MI) denied on Wednesday that they hid the true nature of a 2009 derivatives trade with Nomura (8604.T) that prosecutors say was used to conceal losses at Italy’s third-biggest bank.
+SIENA, Jan 29 (Reuters) - Former top managers at Banca Monte dei Paschi di Siena denied on Wednesday that they hid the true nature of a 2009 derivatives trade with Nomura that prosecutors say was used to conceal losses at Italy’s third-biggest bank.

 The bank’s former Chairman Giuseppe Mussari and former CEO Antonio Vigni are on trial in Siena charged with misleading regulators about the so-called Alexandria transaction with Japanese broker Nomura, one of a series of risky derivatives trades investigated by prosecutors.